percona/pxc-docs/docs/configure-nodes.md

     No addresses are required for the initial node in the cluster.
     However, it is recommended to specify them and [properly bootstrap the first node](bootstrap.md#bootstrap).
-    This will ensure that th e node is able to rejoin the cluster if it goes down in the future.
+    This will ensure that the node is able to rejoin the cluster if it goes down in the future.

 [`wsrep_node_name`](wsrep-system-index.md#wsrep_node_name)